-Honors students will pursue, through independent scholarly investigation, questions related to their particular area or areas of interest.
-They will work under the supervision of one of the four departments: mathematics, science, social science or humanities.
-They will be required to produce a paper based on their research that will be subject to the approval of the specific department and the Honors Program Committee.
+Honors Students will pursue, through independent scholarly investigation, questions related to their particular area or areas of interest.
+Each student will work under the supervision of a faculty advisor and will be required to produce a researchbased original paper subject to the approval of the specific department and the Honors Program Committee.